 - Interprets 1 Corinthians 14:26 as giving broad permission for anyone in the congregation to share a teaching.

-- Understands pastor to be more of a role or a gifting than an office.
+- Understands pastor to be more of a role or a gift than an office.

 For more information on this view: Doriani, Dan.
 Women and Ministry: What the Bible Teaches, Crossways, 2003.
 (The most comprehensive defense of the soft complementarian position.)